rancher/quickstart/README.md

 When provisioning has finished, terraform will output the URL to connect to the Rancher server.
 Two sets of Kubernetes configurations will also be generated:
-- `kube_config_server.yaml` contains credentials to access the RKE cluster supporting the Rancher server
+- `kube_config_server.yaml` contains credentials to access the cluster supporting the Rancher server
 - `kube_config_workload.yaml` contains credentials to access the provisioned workload cluster

 For more details on each cloud provider, refer to the documentation in their respective folders.